wables411/xdrarport/FORM_SETUP.md

   - Check spam folder
   - Verify domain is verified in Resend (see RESEND_DOMAIN_SETUP.md)
   - Check Resend dashboard for email logs
+- **Owner receives email but user doesn't get confirmation?**
+  - Check Cloudflare Pages function logs for confirmation email errors
+  - Verify `FROM_EMAIL` is using a verified domain (not `noreply@` which Resend discourages)
+  - Ensure the user's email address is valid and not blocked
+  - Check Resend dashboard for delivery status of confirmation emails
 - **CORS errors?** The function already handles CORS, but check that it's deployed correctly

 ---